ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-1/README.md

 ![image](https://raw.githubusercontent.com/ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-/main/images/6.jpg)

 The need for complex and specialized silos for data center infrastructure was removed by public cloud providers through the commoditization of the IT industry.
-This is called digital transformation (or DX) in the industry and refers to traditional IT practices making the effort necessary to modernize.
+This is called <strong>digital transformation</strong> (or DX) in the industry and refers to traditional IT practices making the effort necessary to modernize.
 Naturally, this takes a lot of time and resources.

 Now, companies that have on-prem data centers have more difficulty evolving than newer organizations that have always utilized the public cloud.
 The hybrid cloud helps bring both sides together by addressing their operations and their workloads.
 We're going to cover the evolution of IT that brought us to where we are today, to show how the hybrid cloud helps resolve a lot of these issues.